Melville19705/sentence/README.md

 The **Sentence Construction Tool** is an interactive web application built using **React**.
 It presents users with incomplete sentences and a set of word options to fill in the blanks.
 Users must place the correct words in the blanks to complete the sentences.

-This tool is already implemented on our website.
-To get a better understanding of the functionality, we recommend you test it out [here](#).
+This tool is already implemented.
+To get a better understanding of the functionality, test it out [here](sentence-git-master-melville19705s-projects.vercel.app).

 ## Features